Candidate Questionnaire Responses

 I remain proud of this article, written and first published in the weeks after 911.
 (Although the page is titled "One year later" note the publication date on the story itself. http://www.alternet.org/911oneyearlater/11602/asteroids/?page=1 I haven't spoken out much on international issues during my current campaign, since the issues that resonate in my district are largely around jobs, education and health care.

-17. If offered, would you accept the endorsement of Citizens for Global Solutions for election?
+17. If offered, would you accept the endorsement of Global Solutions Action Network for election?

 18. If offered, would you accept a contribution from Global Solutions PAC?